First-Degree Equations

 Solution of a first-degree equation

-Once the equation is in the form ax = b, its solution depends on the values of and .
+Once the equation is in the form ax = b, its solution depends on the values of a and b.

 In the previous example we obtained